Regular Expressions

 Series of lists of strings around given |

-Regular expressions are a powerful tool, but are somewhat notorious for being difficult to read and debug.
-We close with some advice for regexes.
+Regular expressions are a powerful tool, but they’re somewhat notorious for being difficult to read and debug.
+We close with some advice for using regexes:

 Develop your regular expression on simple test strings to see what the pattern matches.